garrandall/popular-music-data/tracks/dance-monkey-tones-and-i.md

 Take your hands, my dear, and place them both in mine You know you stopped me dead while I was passing by And now I beg to see you dance just one more time
-Ooh I see you, see you, see you every time
+OhI see you, see you, see you every time
 And, oh my, I, I, I like your style
 You, you make me, make me, make me wanna cry
 And now I beg to see you dance just one more time